jamsinclair/gifski-wasm/README.md

   frames: Array<Uint8Array | ImageData>; // An array of Image data or RBGA data to encode
   width: number; // The width of the frames
-  height: number; // The height of the frames
-  fps: number; // The frames per second of the gif quality?: number; // The quality of the gif, 1-100.
+  height: number; // The height of the frames fps?: number; // The frames per second of the gif frameDurations?: number[]; // An array of frame durations in milliseconds quality?: number; // The quality of the gif, 1-100.
 Default 80 repeat?: number;
   resizeWidth?: number;